-The aim of the Bus Strategy is to pave the way for a bus network that is convenient, attractive and easy to use, characterised by all of the following attributes:
+The aim of the Bus Strategy is to pave the way for a bus network that is convenient, attractive, and easy to use, characterised by the following attributes:

-CONVIENENT Routes connecting to places and activities that people want to get to.
-All areas are well served by bus.
+CONVENIENT Routes connecting to places and activities that people want to get to.
 Services are available in all areas.
 Direct routes with little deviation.
 Frequent services with limited waiting time in-between.
 Services are available all day and into the evening, every day.
 Range of tickets to meet different needs.
 ATTRACTIVE The network is simple and easy to understand.
-Buses enjoy have a great public image and everyone is happy to uselikes using them.
+Buses have a great public image, and everyone likes using them.
 Services can be relied upon and run to time, without delay.
 Cost of using a bus is considered good value for money, with targeted fares offers that incentivise some groups.
 Buses run direct and quick.
-Buses are clean, comfortable and pleasant to ride on.
+Buses are clean, comfortable, and pleasant to ride on.
 Services are well marketed and there is plenty of clear information in a range of formats, available via different media.
 Waiting environments are attractive, offer seating and information, and people feel safe using them.
 Pleasant and helpful drivers, able to assist when needed.
-EASY A single understandable network that functions as one, with connecting services, branding and system-wide ticketing.
+Zero emission buses, offering a quiet and smooth ride.
+EASY A single understandable network that functions as one, with connecting services, branding, and system-wide ticketing.
 Ability for people to transfer between bus and other travel modes (walk, cycle, e-scooter, car, coach, train).
 A clear service offer, backed by a Passenger Charter.
 Buses run at regular time intervals and with consistent frequencies.
 Stable services with minimal changes, removing uncertainty and confusion.
 Simple fares with payment through a range of methods.
 A system that is accessible and can be used by all.
+Plenty of information is readily available.